riemaxi/tdplayground/getstarted/README.md

 Some instructions

-1. Enter your platform, ex node cd node
+1. Enter your platform, ex. node cd node
 2. Read the corresponding README file